 Important article – the top 7 natural topical treatments for acne

-However, while sweet potatoes increase insulin in the short term, they also boost the functioning of the insulin receptors in your glycogen stores thanks to their varied phytonutrients, which allows long-term insulin to fall.
-For treating acne, long term or fasting insulin levels are far more important than the size of temporary spikes.
+However, while sweet potatoes increase insulin in the short term, their insulin sensitivity-boosting powers should allow long-term insulin to fall.
+For treating acne, long term levels are far more important than the size of temporary spikes.

 Sweet potatoes lower inflammation levels